Missouri HiSET® Requirements

 - If I am 16 years old, can I schedule an appointment to take the HiSET exam?

 In Missouri, you must be out of school and have successfully completed 16 units of credit toward high school graduation.
 You must also have written permission from the superintendent or principal of the school last attended reflecting compliance are eligible to test.
+Please send transcripts to:

 If you are homeschooled and 16 years old, you must meet the requirements of Section 167.031 RSMO for course instruction and have written permission of the parent or legal guardian indicating compliance to be eligible to take the HiSET exam.
+Please send permission letter, including statement that requirements of Section 167.031 have been met, to:

 - If I am 17 years old, can I schedule an appointment to take the HiSET exam?